-Beginning at 4 years, 6 months, by September.
+Beginning at 4 years old by June.

 In our kindergarten program, children learn through play, purposeful work, storytelling and puppet shows, and practical and artistic activities.
 Children typically attend Waldorf kindergarten for two years.
 The two-year kindergarten program is akin to a plant: during the first year of kindergarten, the seeds are planted and nourished; in the second year, the plant fully blooms and flourishes.